-Shareholder and information meetings increased by \$49,239 in the current three-month period due mainly to attendance at various investor conferences and the costs associated with attendance.
-In the comparative three-month period limited investor relation activities were undertaken.
+Shareholder and information meetings decreased by \$9,760 in the current three-month period due mainly to the timing of costs incurred in relation to shareholder meeting costs.

-Regulatory and transfer fees have increased in the current three-month period due to the regulatory costs incurred in maintaining a greater number of companies in the Group when compared to the comparative three-month period.
+Regulatory and transfer agent fees have increased in the current three-month period due to the regulatory costs incurred in maintaining a greater number of companies in the Group when compared to the comparative three-month period, and additional filing fees incurred as a result of the private placement and addition of non-executive director.